Asian stocks rise after Wall Street hits new high

 The Dow Jones Industrial Average rose 0.7% to a record 30,606.48.
 The Nasdaq composite added 0.1% to 12,888.28.

-Vaccine development by U.S., European and Chinese producers has helped investor optimism that a return to normal might be closer after the global economy’s worst decline since the 1930s.
+Vaccine development by U.S., European and Chinese producers has helped to buoy investor optimism that a return to normal might be closer after the global economy’s worst decline since the 1930s.

 The United States and Britain have approved Pfizer Inc.’s vaccine and Britain approved a second vaccine from AstraZeneca and Oxford University.
-The Chinese government has approved its first domestically developed vaccine.
+China has approved its first domestically developed vaccine.
 Others are being tested.

 Governments might not throw as much stimulus at their economies as they did last year, but policy is “still at a very loose setting,” which supports stock prices and lending, said Kerry Craig of JP Morgan Asset Management in a report.